a0rtega/tickergram-bot/README.md

 - `/watch` **list\|add\|del \[symbol\]** list, add or remove symbol from your watchlist
 - `/watchlist` get an overview of your watchlist
 - `/watchlistnotify` toggle the automatic watchlist notifications on and off
-- `/overview` get an overview of global ETFs
+- `/overview` get an overview of global markets
 - `/feargreed` get picture of CNN's Fear & Greed Index

 <p align="center">